 If you often forget to take your medicine, let your doctor and pharmacist know.

-Do not take this medicine if you ever had an allergic reaction (rashes, breathlessness, swollen eyes) to Aspirin or to any other similar medicines such as diclofenac, ibuprofen, mefenamic acid or naproxen.
+Do not take this medicine if you ever had an allergic reaction (e.g. rashes, breathlessness, swollen eyes, asthma attacks, runny nose) to Aspirin or similar medicines or painkillers such as ibuprofen.

 Alert your doctor if you have any of the following conditions:

 - nasal polyps (soft, painless, noncancerous growths on the lining of the nose or sinuses) associated with asthma

 - active or history of recurrent ulcer of the stomach or bowel